Dolphins Beach House opened its doors at Sunshine Beach, Noosa in 1998.

 Phil began his travels in the 1970s in Asia, doing the famous overland hippy trail from Istanbul to Nepal, selling his bus, and spending a year in India.
 Meanwhile, Linda was discovering Indonesia and the Islands of Sumatra.

-Their travels have taken them to many countries throughout Asia.
-Their favourite being Myanmar/ Burma.
-Dolphins Beach House reflects Phil and Linda’s love for travel, with many exotic artifacts from India to Burma and Thailand.
+Their travels have taken them to many countries throughout the world.
+Their favourite at the moment, being Morocco .
+Dolphins Beach House reflects Phil and Linda’s love for travel, with many exotic artifacts from Asia and the middle east.

 The ambiance of this family-run hostel is quirky and unique – definitely not part of a franchise backpackers business.
-Once you slip pass the gardens, the trees and pinks walls, you realise that you have found a restful heaven.
+Once you slip pass the gardens, the trees and pink walls, you realise you have found a restful haven.